Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/sync-device.md

 A synchronization request can be explicitly sent using [`InputSystem.TrySyncDevice`](xref:UnityEngine.InputSystem.InputSystem).
 If the device supports sync requests, the method returns true and an [`InputEvent`](xref:UnityEngine.InputSystem.LowLevel.InputEvent) will have been queued on the device for processing in the next [update](xref:UnityEngine.InputSystem.InputSystem).

 Synchronization requests are also automatically sent by the Input System in certain situations.
-See [Background and focus change behavior](#background-and-focus-change-behavior) for more details.
+Refer to [Background and focus change behavior](#background-and-focus-change-behavior) for more details.